 Aguardente from Portugal

 As far as traditional Portuguese drinks go, it doesn’t get more traditional than Aguardente, or “Fire Water.”
-This feisty drink, also know as Aguardente de Medronhos has a mighty punch, and contains an alcohol level around 40% when store-bought.
+This feisty drink, also known as Aguardente de Medronhos has a mighty punch, and contains an alcohol level around 40% when store-bought.

 Made from the Medronho berry (strawberries), found in and around the Algarve region in southern Portugal, this spirit is most often enjoyed after dinner as a simple shot.
 It’s not uncommon for families to distill their own homemade Aguardente, but be warned, these self-made concoctions normally contain even higher levels of alcohol!